-Section 3.- All the government agencies involved in the projects presented under the provisions of this Act, and from which the Planning Board requests comments and/or endorsements, shall have a non-deferrable term of five (5) working days from the request for comments and/or endorsements, to present their endorsement or opposition to the request to be evaluated.
-Should no answer be received, after said term of five (5) working days has elapsed, the proposal shall be deemed as endorsed.
+All government agencies involved in the projects submitted under the provisions of this Act, whose comments and/or endorsements are requested by the Planning Board or the Permit Management Office shall have a non-deferrable period of five (5) business days from the request for comments and/or endorsements, to submit their endorsement, of or opposition to, the application to be evaluated.
+If no answer is received after said period of five (5) business days has elapsed, the proposal shall be deemed to be endorsed.